gbtnghla8fk/Follicle-Segmentation-in-Ovarian-Ultrasound-Images/README.md

-# LBYEC2B-Final-Project
-Image Processing for PCOS Follicles through MATLAB
+# Segmentation for PCOS Follicles through MATLAB
 Used the following to complete the project:

 1. Preprocessing and Normalization